 Qatar fund's stake in Credit Suisse rises to 6% due to convertibles

-DUBAI/LONDON, July 6 (Reuters) - Qatar Investment Authority (QIA) has raised its stake in Credit Suisse (CSGN.S) to 6%, in a move seen as underlining its long-term commitment to the troubled lender.
+DUBAI/LONDON (Reuters) - Qatar Investment Authority (QIA) has raised its stake in Credit Suisse to 6%, in a move seen as underlining its long-term commitment to the troubled lender.

 The stake, higher than earlier estimated, follows QIA subscribing to two convertible notes, which will be converted into shares later this year, according to a regulatory filing.